omegaml/omegaml/docs/source/admin/kickstart.rst

 .. note::

    A single-node deployment is possible and does not require rabbitmq nor omegaweb/mysql.

-Similarly if the runtime is a Dask Distributed cluster zeroMQ instead of rabbitmq is used.
-Workers can be deployed to an Apache Spark Master node in which case a Spark cluster is presumed;
-   details see below.
+   If the runtime is Dask Distributed, zeroMQ instead of rabbitmq is used.

+   Both Dask Distributed and Celery Workers can be deployed to an Apache Spark Master node in which case a Spark cluster is presumed; details see below.

 Installation